rocket5/pdf-to-csv/README.md

 - Currently optimized for TD credit card statements
 - Requires statements to be in PDF format
 - May require adjustments for other credit card providers
+- The converter is not good with statements with entries from more than one year eg. December often has entries from 2023 and 2024.
+After converting, manually remove any 2023 entires inputted as 2024 entires from the previous year's December statement.

 ## License